ParkerBywater47/Parker-TeX/README.md

         c + d &= e \\
     \end{align*}

 As you can see, a blank line (which is ignored by the LaTeX compiler in almost every other usage) caused a compile error.
-This is bad, so I wrote some logic to fix it.
+This is bad, so I made sure Parker-TeX fixed this.